Provide Cardiopulmonary Resuscitation (CPR Course) Perth · Melbourne · Darwin

 ERGT Australia’s Cardiopulmonary Resuscitation (CPR) training course is designed for individuals who require basic cardiopulmonary resuscitation competency to undertake work roles in most industries and sectors.
-On completion of our CPR course they will be able to confidently deal with a first aid situation where the casualty is unconscious and not breathing, and to perform CPR in line with the Australian Resuscitation Council (ARC) Guidelines.
-This nationally recognised training course is hosted at our training facilities in Western Australia, Victoria and the Northern Territory.
+On completion of our CPR course trainees will be able to confidently deal with a first aid situation where the casualty is unconscious and not breathing, and to perform CPR in line with the Australian Resuscitation Council (ARC) Guidelines.
+This nationally recognised CPR training course is hosted at our training facilities in Perth, Darwin and Melbourne.

-The Provide Cardiopulmonary Resuscitation (CPR) course is available through corporate group bookings at our training centres in Perth, WA, Melbourne, VIC, and Darwin, NT.
+The Provide Cardiopulmonary Resuscitation (CPR) training course is available through corporate group bookings at our training centres in Perth, Melbourne, and Darwin.
 Please enquire for more information.

 - Respond to an emergency situation